 Search this site

-Anyway, when I went to the paan-shop after three or four days, the paan-seller did not show much enthusiasm in serving me.
-She engaged herself in sorting the betel leaves for quite a long time and then went inside to fetch the stuffing.
+Anyway, when I went to the paan shop after three or four days, the paan-seller did not show much enthusiasm in serving me.
+She busied herself in sorting the betel leaves for quite a long time and then went inside to fetch the stuffing.
 I thought she was being extra careful in rolling the betel leaves and I was pleased.
-But, still my paan was not ready!
+But, still, my paan was not ready!
 The paan-seller kept a keen eye on the road as though waiting for customers; it was as if I was not a customer at all!
 Her inattention irked me, more so because I had been a faithful patron who made rounds of her shop twenty times in a day!
 I could not take it any longer and told her crossly, "Are you aware I have been waiting for a long time?"

 Well, I finally got my paan, but resolved to erase the stigma that had become attached to me.
 I was sitting in my room when a friend arrived.
-He was on his way to the market to buy vegetables, and had decided to drop in.
+He was on his way to the market to buy vegetables and had decided to drop in.
 While conversing with him, I spoke highly of the woman who sold me paan.
-The friend was an admirer of beauty, and had a high sense of humour.
-He looked at me mischievously and said, "Brother neither do I have any extra money now, nor do I have the urge to chew paan."
+The friend was an admirer of beauty and had a high sense of humour.
+He looked at me mischievously and said, "Brother, neither do I have any extra money now, nor do I have the urge to chew paan."

 "I will lend you the money," I told him.

 "It is all right then.
 But don't ever ask me to return the money."

 "Did you hope to gain someone's admiration for free?"